The Only Room Without a Door

 Not a locked vault.
 Not a wall that keeps the world out.
 Just a simple, reasonable threshold.

 Known guests walk in.
 Everyone else checks in first.
+That is the essence of economic email filtering.

 A queue.
 A moment of friction between “I want your attention” and “you have my attention.”

 That one change doesn’t just reduce the volume.
 It changes the feeling.
-The background process that’s always running — always scanning, always assessing whether the room you’re standing in is safe — gets quieter when there’s a door.
+The background process that’s always running, always scanning, always assessing whether the room you’re standing in is safe, gets quieter when there’s a door.
 Not because everything is sorted.
 Because the door is doing its job and you don’t have to.

 Your inbox is the most important room in your digital life.
 It’s where your work lives, your relationships, your obligations, your opportunities.

 It’s the only room you’ve never put a door on.
+If you’re ready to change that, here’s how it actually works.